madmonkey71/TripleT-Flight-Firmware/README.md

 | 250        | `CONFIG_ERROR_MAIN_PARACHUTE`     | Example: `MAIN_PRESENT` is false in `config.h` (not currently enforced by an error code).    |
 | 255        | `UNKNOWN_ERROR`                   | An unspecified error occurred.                                                                 |

+## AI Assistance
+This project utilizes AI assistance for:
+- Code documentation and implementation.
+- System architecture design and review.
+- Gap analysis and project planning.